AliMcG/tribute-code/README.md

 ## This tribute page was completed as part of the pre-course tasks before starting on the [School of Code](https://www.schoolofcode.co.uk/) bootcamp in April 2022.

-This task was a introduction to using Git and VScode to:
+This task was an introduction to using Git and VScode to:

   * _clone_ a repository,  _update_ the  HTML and CSS files and _add, commit and push_ changes to the new repository.